Friday, March 30, 2007

 We also went to the aforementioned Macau.
 This is where the gambling went down.
 I liked all parts of the trip except for the gambling parts.
 Macau was interestingly a mish-mash of European city and Chinese city, which I guess makes sense since it was owned by Portugal for a bit (hehe, sense since).
 I really dug the layout of the city, it was pretty.

-like the gambling.
+Not to say that I didn't like the gambling.
 It was interesting.
 But in the way I thought pigeons pecking keys at to get food despite increasingly diminishing returns was interesting.
 Which was essentially the same thing.
 One of those moments when I really thought that the argument that Skinner's research was faulty because it assumed that pigeons and humans behaved in the same way wasn't completely unfounded.
 People were freakin' zombies in there.
 There was one poor, poor soul making round after round to several roulette tables dropping thousand of Hong Kong dollars every 10 minutes or so.
 What a tool.

 I'll talk more Hong Kong later, please allow this last post to sink in.
 Savor it, for it is the finest wine of online life-chronicling.
 Take it in, swish it, and spit it out.
 Just, you know, don't do it anywhere near me.
 I'm sick of spit.